 - What symptoms or side effects should I tell you about right away?

-- How can I reach you on nights, holidays, or weekends?
+- How can I reach you or someone on your team on nights, holidays, or weekends?

 - Are there any limits on what I can do?